SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-mephit-fire.md

 title: Mephit, Flame
 ---

+_Imagine if a flame had the shape of a tiny Italian contortionist._

 A flame animated by a spark of mischief.
-Small fire elemental.
+A small fire elemental.

-_Imagine if a flame had the shape of a tiny Italian contortionist._

-Flame Mephits have no conception of the future or the past.
+Flame Mephits have no conception of the future, the past or personal boundaries.
 They are full of immediate, destructive and indulgent desires.

+---

 |  <span style="display: inline-block; width:250px"></span>  |  |
 | -------- | --------|